octo-technology/OpenTezos/docs/ligo/exam.md

 What is a set?

 - [ ] A linear collection of elements of the same type.
-- [ ] A data structure which associate values of the same type to values of the same type.
+- [ ] A data structure which associates values of the same type to values of the same type.
 - [x] An unordered collection of values of the same type.
-- [ ] One-way data of different types can be packed into a single type, which is made of a field name and a field type.
+- [ ] One way data of different types can be packed into a single type, which is made of a field name and a field type.

 ### Question 9

 What is a record?

 - [ ] A linear collection of elements of the same type.
-- [ ] A data structure which associate values of the same type to values of the same type.
+- [ ] A data structure which associates values of the same type to values of the same type.
 - [ ] An unordered collection of values of the same type.
-- [x] One-way data of different types can be packed into a single type, which is made of a field name and a field type.
+- [x] One way data of different types can be packed into a single type, which is made of a field name and a field type.

 ###